Shopify/flash-list/documentation/docs/guides/masonry-layout.md

 optimizeItemArrangement?: boolean;
 ```

-If enabled, MasonryFlashList will try to reduce difference in column height by modifying item order. `overrideItemLayout` is required to make this work.
+If enabled, MasonryFlashList will try to reduce difference in column height by modifying item order.
+If `true`, specifying [`overrideItemLayout`](../fundamentals/usage.md#overrideitemlayout) is required.
 Default value is `false`.

 ### `getColumnFlex`